project-chip/zap/docs/api.md

 will return as follows:
 3, 'a', 'b', 'c' 0, 0

+Available Options:

+- isOctet: 0/1 can be used to return results correctly for octet strings
+- isCommaTerminated: 0/1 can be used to return result with/without ',' at
+  the end

 **Kind**: inner method of [<code>Templating API: static zcl helpers</code>](#module*Templating API* static zcl helpers)
 **Returns**: Formatted string for generated defaults starting with the lenth of a string then each character and then filler for the size allocated for the